-- 1.1.1 Prior to the application to construct a general teaching block at Dallam School, Milnthorpe, Cumbria, a formal brief was issued by Cumbria County Council's Historic Environment Service (CCCHES) (Appendix 1), following consultation by Capita Symonds Ltd. This brief stipulated the requirements for a programme of archaeological work due to the high archaeological potential; in 2005 four human cremations were uncovered within the grounds of the school, three of which were of late Bronze Age date and grouped together, the fourth was Neolithic and was located away from the other three (ASUD 2005a; ASUD 2005b).
-In accordance with the brief, Oxford Archaeology North (OA North) was commissioned to undertake a rapid desk-based assessment, visual inspection and evaluation trenching. - 1.1.2 The rapid desk-based assessment comprised a search of the Historic Environment Record (HER) in Kendal (formerly the SMR).
+- Planning permission has been granted to construct ten dwellings on the former 1.1.1 council depot at Harmony Hill, Milnthorpe, Cumbria, with a condition to undertake a programme of archaeological evaluation prior to the commencement of any construction work.
+Cumbria County Council's Historic Environment Service (CCCHES) (Appendix 1) issued a formal brief stipulating the requirements due to the high archaeological potential of the site; in 2005 four human cremations were uncovered within the grounds of Dallam School situated to the north of the proposed development site.
+Three of the cremations were of late Bronze Age date and grouped together.
+The fourth cremation was located away from the other three and was dated to the late Neolithic (ASUD 2005a; ASUD 2005b).
+In order to assess the potential for below ground archaeological remains, in accordance with the brief, Oxford Archaeology North (OA North) was commissioned to undertake a rapid desk-based assessment, visual inspection and evaluation trenching, which was carried out in July 2008. - 1.1.2 The rapid desk-based assessment comprised a search of the Historic Environment Record (HER) in Kendal.
 An appraisal was carried out of the HER information relating to the site and its study area, consisting of a 0.5km radius centred on the site.
-A visual inspection survey was undertaken to relate the desk-based findings, and identify areas of potential interest or disturbance. - 1.1.3 The evaluation trenching consisted of the excavation of $75m^2$ , to assess the extent, nature and significance of any remains that may be threatened by the proposed development. - 1.1.4 This report sets out the results of the rapid desk-based assessment, visual inspection and the trenching the form of a short document, outlining the findings, and assessment of the impact.
+A visual inspection survey was undertaken to relate the desk-based findings, and identify areas of potential interest or disturbance on the site. - 1.1.3 The proposed development site equated to approximately 2000m2.
+However, the western half of the site is known to be heavily disturbed.
+Therefore, evaluation trenching consisted of the excavation of 50m2, to assess the extent, nature and significance of any remains that may be threatened by the proposed development.
+This was achieved through the excavation of a single 30m long trench positioned within the eastern half. - 1.1.4 This report sets out the results of the rapid desk-based assessment, visual inspection and the trenching, in the form of a short document, outlining the findings and assessing the impact of the proposed development.